THE ANATOMY MUSEUM

-At the heart of our historic building, the anatomy conservatory served as an invaluable teaching tool for generations of medical students before modern techniques for exploring the human body existed.
+Located at the heart of our historic building, the anatomy museum served as an invaluable educational resource for generations of medical students long before modern techniques for examining the human body were developed.
 Today, it stands as a unique testament to the history of anatomy education.

 1851